 Coverage is optional so make sure to ask for this coverage before you need it.

 Car rental expense

-- Car Rental Expense – pays up to the amount you specify in your policy, when you or a relative who lives with you rents a car while your car isn't drivable because of damage that would be payable under your comprehensive or collision coverage.
+Pays up to the amount you specify in your policy, when you or a relative who lives with you rents a car while your car isn't drivable because of damage that would be payable under your comprehensive or collision coverage.
 There’s a daily and per claim limit to the coverage.
 If you have a $16 each day/$400 each occurrence limit, State Farm will pay up to $16 each day and up to $400 for each occurrence for your rental vehicle.

-Pays for meals, lodging, and transportation home or to your destination – up to $500 for all covered individuals – if your car isn't drivable because of damage done more than 50 miles from home that's covered by your comprehensive or collision insurance.
+Pays for meals, lodging, and transportation home or to your destination – up to $500 per loss – if your car isn't drivable because of damage done more than 50 miles from home that's covered by your comprehensive or collision insurance.
 A return trip to pick up your car is also covered.

-- Rental Car – Repayment of Deductible Expense – pays up to $500 for the deductible if you have an accident in a rental car.
+Pays up to $500 for the deductible if you have a covered-loss accident in a rental car.

 - If your vehicle is disabled in an incident that isn't covered by either your comprehensive or collision insurance.

 - Rental car and travel expenses that go above your policy's limits.